 The punishment for officers, as in all criminal cases, depends on the circumstances, the officer, and the location.
 In general, several factors have the greatest impact on the outcome:

 What makes this issue often more complex is that the arresting officer is often under pressure, either from fellow cops, or from the DUI perpetrator who will attempt to “badge out” the arrest (let the driver go without arrest).
 For example, a Denver police officer was caught on audio demanding such treatment from an arresting officer.
-A Toronto police officer was also subject to similar pressure.

 If an officer is convicted of a DUI while on duty it will almost always result in termination, primarily because drinking while on duty is considered grounds for revocation of an officer’s certification or violation of the officer’s employment contract.
 (In some cases, the officer is decommissioned, which means that the officer’s certification to be a police officer is terminated.)
 Often, an officer in such a situation will resign rather than face the disciplinary consequences.